fbpx

 2. Which suppliers offer more of what we want?

-Now it’s time to create a list of the suppliers you want to evaluate based on the criteria you just chose.
-A Google search for online suppliers and brick-and-mortar retailers in your area will turn up a lot of options.
+It’s time to create a list of the suppliers you want to evaluate based on your chosen criteria.
+A Google search for online suppliers and brick-and-mortar retailers in your area will open many options.
 There may be the usual big-name suspects, but don’t discount other, smaller retailers either.

 After all, there’s no reason you can’t purchase parts at multiple locations.
 However, the benefit to choosing a preferred supplier is that they’re more likely to offer extra help or grant discounts if you’re a frequent purchaser and loyal customer.

-Once you have your list, visit the retailers’ websites to compare how well they fulfil your most important criteria.
-For example, if the price is your main consideration, compare how much the same parts cost at multiple locations.
-If it’s the speed of delivery, check out what delivery options they have, and how much they charge.
+Once you have your list, visit the retailers’ websites to compare how well they fulfill your most important criteria.
+For example, if the price is your primary consideration, compare how much the same parts cost at multiple locations.
+If it’s the delivery speed, check out their delivery options and how much they charge.

 3. Do other field service businesses recommend these suppliers?

 It never hurts to learn from your peers.
 Their advice and experiences can dramatically inform your supplier audit.
-This gives your checklist a lot more weight as you take on feedback and insights.
+This gives your checklist much more weight as you take on feedback and insights.

-You check out reviews when choosing a restaurant, looking for a new car, or even deciding what takeaway to order.
-Customers will use reviews, so why not let reviews guide you to a fantastic supplier, too?
+You check out reviews when choosing a restaurant, looking for a new car, or deciding what takeaway to order.
+Customers will look at the best websites for company reviews when searching for you, so why not let reviews guide you to a fantastic supplier, too?

-Trade associations, the trade press, and online forums like UKPlumbersForums are all good places to find opinions from actual customers.
-You can even reach out on Facebook or LinkedIn Groups, and email other businesses.
+Trade associations, the trade press, and online forums like UKPlumbersForums are good places to find opinions from actual customers.
+You can even reach out on Facebook or LinkedIn Groups and email other businesses.
 Every interaction can help you make a more informed decision.

 4. Do the suppliers offer trade accounts?

 Many parts retailers offer trade accounts that come with perks like discounted prices.
 Cheaper (but still high-quality) parts can mean more profit for you!
-Be sure to search around for deals and consider their impact as you put together your supplier audit checklist.
+Search for deals and consider their impact as you assemble your supplier audit checklist.

 Price is a factor when carrying out your audit

-However, here’s some food for thought: tempting as it can be to put “cost” as a key criteria, pricing isn’t everything.
-Your choice also should not be based around who’s the cheapest, either.
+However, here’s some food for thought: tempting as it can be to put “cost” as a critical criteria, pricing isn’t everything.
+Your choice should also not be based on who’s the cheapest.

-If you’re able to get good materials supplied consistently, without costing you the earth, that’s more important than the odd saving here and there.
-Instead, you’ll be in a stronger position to do great work and deliver a better service to customers; the knock-on effect to efficiency may even boost your profits!
+Getting suitable materials supplied consistently without costing you the earth is more important than the odd saving here and there.
+Instead, you’ll be in a stronger position to do great work and deliver better customer service; the knock-on effect to efficiency may even boost your profits!

-5. Are the products actually less expensive with the trade discount?
+5. Are the products less expensive with the trade discount?

 Don’t be fooled!
-Some field service businesses complain that suppliers sometimes raise their prices so they can then offer supposed discounts, but really the net effect is null.
+Some field service businesses complain that suppliers sometimes raise their prices to offer supposed discounts, but the net effect is null.

-A supplier may also simply have higher prices in general, so the trade discount doesn’t actually make prices cheaper versus a competitor.
+A supplier may also have higher prices, so the trade discount doesn’t make prices cheaper than a competitor.
 Doing your due diligence can help you avoid these problems.

 6. For a brick-and-mortar merchant, are they willing to match internet prices?